 David Cameron recently launched his new Alcohol Strategy and Sir Richard Branson leads the charge against the so-called War on Drugs.
 There is more debate on these issues than there has been for years.

-At issue are the imposition of a minimum price on alcohol and the relaxation of laws regarding the consumption of marijuana and other “soft” drugs.
-But positions are as entrenched as ever ““ amongst newspapers, drug companies as well as politicians ““ and even a small reform will involve a stupendous political brawl.
+At issue is the imposition of a minimum price on alcohol and the relaxation of laws regarding the consumption of marijuana and other “soft” drugs.
+But positions are as entrenched as ever ““ amongst newspapers, drug companies, as well as politicians “and even a small reform, will involve a stupendous political brawl.

 But there is one issue that all parties seem to agree on: addicts should be offered treatment; they should be dealt with by the health service rather than the legal system.
 If you look at this fascinating debate on the War on Drugs (Branson versus the American establishment) there is just one issue where there seems to be consensus: rehab is good.

 This should be good news for Britain’s 60 rehab units, the residential clinics that offer alcoholics and drug addicts the therapy needed to overcome addictions.
 Considering how many addicts there are in Britain (the BBC estimates there are two million) and how few spaces there are in these rehab clinics, each one should be packed to the rafters.
 Even getting on the waiting list should be hard.

 But the opposite is happening “residential rehab units are being closed down: over the last two years 31 drug and alcohol rehab units have been closed down in the UK.

 The tragedy is that setting up a rehab unit is complex and time-consuming and there is a shortage of experienced addiction therapists in the UK.
 Replacing them could take a generation.